Workspace

 - Controlled sharing: experimental agents can be unlisted, accessible only via link.

-- Distribution and community: mature agents can be made public and shared with the entire Tess user base.
+- Distribution and community: mature agents can be made public and shared with the entire Tess base.

 Understanding Visibility Levels in detail